The limit and boundary characteristic classes in Borel-Moore motivic homology: Introduction

 \subsubsection{\bf Acknowledgments}

-We would like to thank Marc Levine for Remark~\ref{rem:levquad}, and Ran Azouri and Xiping Zhang for very helpful discussions.
-The authors are supported by the National Key Research and Development Program of China Grant Nr.2021YFA1001400.
-F. Jin is supported by the National Natural Science Foundation of China Grant Nr.12101455 and the Fundamental Research Funds for the Central Universities.
-E. Yang is supported by Peking University's Starting Grant Nr.7101302006 and NSFC Grants Nr.12271006 and Nr.11901008.
+We would like to thank Marc Levine for Remark~\ref{rem:levquad}, Ran Azouri, Lie Fu and Xiping Zhang for very helpful discussions.
+The authors are supported by the National Key Research and Development Program of China Grant Nr.
+2021YFA1001400.
+F. Jin is supported by the National Natural Science Foundation of China Grant Nr.12471014, Nr.12101455 and the Fundamental Research Funds for the Central Universities.
+E. Yang is supported by the NSFC Grant Nr.12271006.